orbitalquark/textadept/docs/api.md

 <a id="ui.output_silent"></a>
 #### `ui.output_silent`(...)

-Silently prints the given value(s) to the output buffer, and returns that buffer.
+Silently prints the given strings to the output buffer, and returns that buffer.
 Opens a new buffer for printing to if necessary.

 Parameters:

-- *...*:  Output to print.
+- *...*:  Output strings to print.

 Return: